BARURISAIAVINASH/AVINASH_/README.md

 arXiv:1412.6980 (2014).
 Le, Quoc V., Navdeep Jaitly, and Geoffrey E. Hinton.
 "A simple way to initialize recurrent networks of rectified linear units." arXiv preprint arXiv:1504.00941 (2015).
+#########################################
+# Techniques For improving Success rates of Recto - Viginal Artificial insemination using Hidden markov models:
+# Motivation to problem statement:
+We consider a system where there are multiple timescales at which Hidden Markov Models are valid.
+When the difference between the different timescales is huge and when the number of parameters given to the Baum-Welch learning algorithm is not provided correctly, there are significant chances that the learning algorithm may converge to a wrong transition probability matrix.For example, in dairy cow monitoring, there are at least two HMMs, one over the (feeding, not feeding) states and another over the (Heat, Not Heat) state.
+For this system the observations are the accelerometer data obtained over time by, say, periodic sampling of the accelerometer.So we need to choose initial model parameters such as number of hidden states (m) and number of underlying timescales (K) so that B-W algorithm captures correct time scale dynamics.
+## Elbow method:
+## Akaike information criterion (AIC) and Bayesian Information Criterion (BIC)
+## Learning by Baum-Welch (B-W) algorithm
+Assume K the number of time scales is known.We can immediately observe that this mixture can itself be viewed as a single "composite" HMM where the transition matrix A of the model is block-diagonal.where the initial state probabilities are chosen appropriately and initially randomly choosing either the "upper" matrix A1 (with probability P) or the "lower" matrix A2 with probability 1 -P and learning proceeds directly on the composite HMM (with matrix A) in the usual Baum-Welch fashion using all of the sequences.
+## sources:
+1)Bicego, Manuele, Vittorio Murino, and Mário AT Figueiredo.
+"Similarity-based clustering of sequences using hidden Markov models."
+International Workshop on Machine Learning and Data Mining in Pattern Recognition.
+Springer, Berlin, Heidelberg, 2003..
+2) Šabata, Tomáš, Tomáš Borovicka, and Martin Holena.
+"Modeling and Clustering the Behavior of Animals Using Hidden Markov Models."
+CEUR Workshop Proceedings 1649.
+2016. .
+3) Smyth, Padhraic.
+"Clustering sequences with hidden Markov models."
+Advances in neural information processing systems.
+1997.